Richard Thornton | Jun 3, 2017 | 15

 During the late 20th century and continuing up to last month, my knowledge of the King Site was limited to what the news media told us.
 It was a relatively small village with perhaps 50 houses.
 It was constructed in the early 1500s and abandoned in the late 1500s.
 It was described as a satellite village of the great town of Kusa (Kaushe in the Creek languages), which was about 72 miles upstream on a tributary of the Coosa River.

-The King Site is also unusual because it is one of the very few town sites in the Southeast in which professional artists were retained to prepare high quality water colors of the community as it once appeared.
+The King Site is also unusual because it is one of the very few town sites in the Southeast in which a professional artist was retained to prepare high quality water colors of the community as it once appeared.
 Apparently, the art was funded by the US Army Corps of Engineers.
 The sophisticated painting is the same style as the one done by Martin Pate for the Ruckers Bottom archaeological zone.
 My mother’s family lived at Ruckers Bottom.
 Pate enjoyed a 20 year association with the National Park Service.

 Martin Pate his wife now live near Newnan, Georgia.
 You can learn more about his beautiful art at: Martin Pate Studio Website